FAIZMOHD1/Campus-Collaborate/README.md

 # Campus Collaborate

-Campus Collaborate is a web/mobile application designed to foster collaboration among students by enabling them to showcase their projects, connect with like-minded peers, and receive constructive feedback.
+Campus Collaborate is a web application designed to foster collaboration among students by enabling them to showcase their projects, connect with like-minded peers, and receive constructive feedback.
 This platform aims to create a vibrant community where students can share their knowledge, seek help, and grow together.

 ## Table of Contents